yordycobas/Personal-Website/readme.md

 scripts\                                 - JavaScript.

-Yordy Cobas Personal Website.html        - Main HTML page to open the template in browser.
+index.html        - Main HTML page to open the template in browser.